My name is Katarzyna Stolarska and I live and work in Poland.

 If you’d like to support me and my art you can buy me a coffee on Ko-fi.
 There you can also commission me or buy a painting from my store.

-If you have any questions for me – send me an email at firstname.lastname@example.org, or PM me on one of the social portals (links below).
+If you have any questions to me – send me an email at firstname.lastname@example.org, or PM me on one of the social portals (links below).

 |Digital art||Traditional Art|